Stephen Wolfram shares remarkable lessons from his life and how he build the things he wanted to use.

 So it's very simple thing.
 You can write it down and, yeah, it's my favorite science discovery, so it's on my business card.
 So it's just a little tiny, tiny…

 Guy Kawasaki: That and doctor.

 It's also something we can use for technology.
-When you have this simple program that does this very complicated thing, sometimes that complicated thing will be something that we humans find useful.
-Even my Rule 30 cellular automaton thing: we used it as a random number generator for a long time because it's a very simple process but generates something which for all practical purposes, seems random.
+When you have this very simple program and it does this very complicated thing, sometimes that complicated thing will be something that we humans find useful.
+Like even my rule thirty, solid automaton thing is--we used it as a random number generator for a long time because it's a very simple process, but generates something, which for all practical purposes, seems random.